 - Do you accept credit cards?

-- Do you have business phone number, a place of business and a business license?
+- Do you have a business phone number, a place of business and a business license?

-These questions are so much more important than “what you get” but few brides and grooms consider how important this information can be when making the best decision for wedding day photography.
+These questions are so much more important than “what you get” but few brides and grooms don’t consider how important this information is until it’s to late.
+It’s not your fault, after all you have never done this before.
+We have all heard the stories about photographers that didn’t show up, or they do show up, but with no back up equipment.
+All of the above should be thought about so you can make the best decision for your wedding day photography.

 Think about it!The most important thing you can do when hiring your photographer is be smart, think and ask a lot of questions.
 A true professional will welcome a couple that ask questions.
 A true professional has spent years learning and perfecting their craft.
 They always appreciate working with a bride and groom the can see the difference!